What you'll learn

 The following section is about serverless computing.
 Learning serverless computing in cloud computing is essential nowadays with the inclusion of function-as-a-service components in most cloud-based modern architectures.

-There are lecture notes for various topics which can be helpful in answering quiz questions.
+There are lecture notes for various topics which can help answer quiz questions.

 Who this course is for: